Equivariant ZFA and the foundations of nominal techniques: Introduction

 This list, which is nonexhaustive and in no particular order, indicates some of the applications of nominal ideas and why working in an environment in which atoms are explicitly available, can be helpful: \begin{enumerate} \item In EZFA, the notion of finiteness generalises naturally to \emph{orbit-finiteness}; the property a set can have of having finitely many orbits under permutations of atoms (see Definition~\ref{defn.permutation.action} and Subsection~\ref{subsect.on.permutations}).

 We can then work with orbit-finite computational structures, such as orbit-finite automata.
 See \cite{bojanczyk:auttns,klin:locfcs}. \item In a similar vein we can consider nominal generalisations of Kleene Algebras~\cite{gabbay:frenrs,kozen:nomkc,kozen:comink}, thus, classes of languages that include orbits under permutations of atoms. \item Homotopy Type Theory~\cite{hottbook} is a dependent type theory whose types include \emph{paths}; simplifying somewhat, two elements are `equal' when there is a path from one to the other.
-There are many semantics for these paths; a nominal semantics provides one of the simplest and cleanest~\cite{coquand:cubtt}. \item The native universal algebra\footnote{Logic and models of equational theories, i.e. of sets of equalities between terms.} of EZFA significantly and interesting generalises that of ZF.
+There are many semantics for these paths; a nominal semantics provides one of the simplest and cleanest~\cite{coquand:cubtt}. \item The native universal algebra\footnote{Logic and models of equational theories, i.e. of sets of equalities between terms.} of EZFA interestingly generalises that of ZF.

-We can give axiomatisations of theories with binders, including substitution, first-order logic, and the $\lambda$-calculus \cite{gabbay:capasn-jv,gabbay:stodfo,gabbay:repdul}.\footnote{The informed reader will wonder whether these theories look a bit like cylindric algebras~\cite{henkin:cyla}.
-The answer is: yes and no, in the same way that the natural numbers do look a bit like atoms; but only from a distance, and the closer we look the less similar they become.}
+We can axiomatise theories with binders, including substitution, first-order logic, and the $\lambda$-calculus \cite{gabbay:capasn-jv,gabbay:stodfo,gabbay:repdul}.\footnote{The informed reader will wonder whether these theories look a bit like cylindric algebras~\cite{henkin:cyla}.
+The answer is: yes and no, much as the natural numbers look like atoms, but only at first, and the closer we look the less similar they become.}

 These axiomatisations lead to Stone Dualities between: algebras for first-order logic and the $\lambda$-calculus; and topological spaces with points naturally constructed in EZFA~\cite{gabbay:stodfo,gabbay:repdul}.